terzinodipaese/Free-RTOS-Extension-for-Periodic-Tasks-Management-and-Polling-Server-Addition/README.md

 Start(); // defines t₀; all tasks start together
 ```

-## 🕒 Project Second Part — Priority-Based Scheduler for Periodic Tasks with Polling Server in FreeRTOS
+## 🕒 Project Part Two — Priority-Based Scheduler for Periodic Tasks with Polling Server in FreeRTOS

 > **Goal:** Extend the periodic task scheduler developed in *Project 2* by adding a **polling server mechanism** to manage **aperiodic tasks** within a predictable real-time framework.